Posted on

 The report can be filtered on the basis of date and time.
 Apart from this, you will get an idea of the number of new customers along with returning customers.

-It’s a great way to analyse your inventory and pre-plan.
+It’s a great way to analyze your inventory and pre-plan.

-This report allows you to view ‘Taxes by Code’ (basis your state) and ‘Taxes by Date’.
-You can filter the details through custom time
+This report allows you to view ‘Taxes by Code’ (based on your state) and ‘Taxes by Date’.
+You can filter the details based on your preferred time.

 Taxes By code